operational safety protocols

 container configurable (dev: fail-open with audit; prod: fail-closed) balance velocity vs. release integrity

-fintech fail-closed + fast override path regulatory requirements + high C_fn
+• fintech: usually fail-closed + fast override path (high C_fn, regulatory constraints).

 every override is logged with: who, when, why, evidence, expiry.